 - Gateway: The IoT gateway device provides a connection and translation between devices and the cloud.
 It also allows devices that are not directly connected to the internet to use cloud services.
 The gateway processes data across multiple devices before it is all sent to the cloud.

-- Cloud: The cloud is essential for storing, processing and analysing big data.
+- Cloud: The cloud is essential for storing, processing and analyzing big data.
 The data from each device is sent to the cloud and processed together with other devices.

 Along with these 3 components, IoT systems are made up of actuators and sensors which form the core infrastructure of an IoT framework to ensure its accuracy.
 They enable interactions and communication between the physical and digital world.